Italy rescues another abandoned migrant ship

 On Wednesday, about 800 migrants, mostly Syrian refugees, arrived in Italy after they were apparently abandoned by their ship's crew and set on a crash course for the Italian coast.
 The coastguard also boarded that vessel and took over navigation.

-Two weeks ago, the Italian navy went to the aid of an abandoned cargo ship carrying 850 migrants, diembarking them at a port in Sicily.
+Two weeks ago, the Italian navy went to the aid of an abandoned cargo ship carrying 850 migrants, disembarking them at a port in Sicily.

 Civil war in Syria and anarchy in Libya swelled the number of people crossing the Mediterranean last year.
-Many of them paid smugglers $1,000-$2,000 to travel.
+Many of them paid smugglers $1,000 (648 pounds)-$2,000 to travel.

 Smugglers have changed tactics because Italy has ended its Mare Nostrum maritime search and rescue mission, which makes a crossing in a small boat more risky, and due to increased fighting in Libya, Carlotta Sami, a spokeswoman for the UN refugee agency, told Reuters.